 1 Enoch 99:6

-4 In those days the nations shall be stirred up, And the families of the nations shall arise on the day of destruction.
-5 And in those days the destitute shall go forth and carry off their children, And they shall abandon them, so that their children shall perish through them: Yea, they shall abandon their children (that are still) sucklings, and not return to them, And shall have no pity on their beloved ones.
-6 And again I swear to you, ye sinners, that sin is prepared for a day of unceasing bloodshed.
-7 And they who worship stones, and grave images of gold and silver and wood 〈and stone〉 and clay, and those who worship impure spirits and demons, and all kinds of idols not according to knowledge, shall get no manner of help from them.
-8 And they shall become godless by reason of the folly of their hearts, And their eyes shall be blinded through the fear of their hearts And through visions in their dreams.
+4 In those days the nations shall be stirred up, and the families of the nations shall rise on the day of destruction.
+5 And in those days the impoverished shall go forth and carry off their children, and they shall abandon them, so that their children shall perish through them: Yes, they shall abandon their suckling children and not return to them, and shall have no pity on their loved ones.
+6 And again I swear to you, sinners, that sin is prepared for a day of unceasing bloodshed.
+7 And those who worship stones, and grave images of gold, silver, wood, stone, and clay, and those who worship impure spirits and demons, and all kinds of idols not according to knowledge, shall receive no help from them.
+8 And they shall become godless by reason of the folly of their hearts, and their eyes shall be blinded through the fear of their hearts and through visions in their dreams.

 Tertullian On Idolatry 4